Blog

 Beyond Free: Building Bullet-Proof Server Backups

 Savvy IT leads love the price tag on “free,” but experience shows that what you don’t pay in license fees you often pay in risk.
-The 2024 IBM “Cost of a Data Breach” study pegs the average incident at $4.88 million—the highest on record.[1]
-Meanwhile, ITIC places downtime for an SMB at $417–$16,700 per server‐minute.[2]
+The 2025 IBM “Cost of a Data Breach” report puts the global average breach cost at $4.44 million, down 9% from 2024 but still a multimillion-dollar incident.[1]
+Meanwhile, ITIC’s 2024 downtime analysis shows that an SMB estimating $25,000 in hourly downtime could lose about $417 for each minute a business-critical server is down, while higher-cost environments scale quickly from there.[2]
 With those stakes, backups must be bullet-proof.
 This piece dissects whether free server backup solutions—especially those pointed at a dedicated off-site server—can clear that bar, or whether paid suites plus purpose-built infrastructure are the safer long-term play.

 Why “Free” Still Sells